New Constructions of Binary Cyclic Codes with Both Relatively Large Minimum Distance and Dual Distance: Third Construction: m is odd

 \begin{remark} Compared to the binary cyclic codes constructed in \cite{ref5}, which have parameters $[2^m-1,2^{m-1},d\ge3\cdot2^{(m-1)/2}-1]$ and $d^\perp\ge2^{(m-1)/2}$, the cyclic codes presented in Theorem \ref{th6} achieve larger minimum distance while maintaining the same dual distance. \end{remark}

 \begin{remark} In this section, we present two families of binary cyclic codes and both the product of $d\cdot d^\perp\approx2n$ when $n$ tends to the infinity.
 Some specific values of the product of $d\cdot d^\perp$ in recent research have been listed in Tables \ref{table2} and \ref{table1}.
-Compared with the punctured binary Reed-Muller code $R((m-1)/2,m)$ with $d\cdot d^\perp\approx2n$, our new binary cyclic codes constructed in Section \ref{V.A} and Section \ref{V.B} could be larger than the minimum distance of the punctured binary Reed-Muller code $R((m-1)/2,m)$.
-Moreover, expect the punctured binary Reed-Muller codes, few known constructions have reached this bound to the best of our knowledge.
+Compared with the punctured binary Reed-Muller code $R((m-1)/2,m)$, whose $d\cdot d^\perp\approx2n$, the new binary cyclic codes constructed in Sections \ref{V.A} and \ref{V.B} can have minimum distances larger than that of $R((m-1)/2,m)$.
+Moreover, for the binary cyclic codes with length $n=2^m-1$ and dimension $k=(n\pm1)/2$, except for the punctured binary Reed-Muller codes, few known constructions have reached this bound to the best of our knowledge. \end{remark}